Second Best (1994 film): Plot

 Graham Holt is a single man, who wants to adopt a son.
 James Lennards is a disturbed child brought up in foster care.
 Graham Holt's emotional development has been smothered by his uncaring parents.
 James has been shifted from foster home to group home throughout his short life.
 Due to the nature of his past he has a hard time coping anger.
 He only has a vague memory of his mother from when he was aged 3, but he has a vivid and romantic image of his father, who in fact is constantly in and out of prison.
 Throughout the movie James has flashbacks of his past about his father and his mother which cause him to act out, from self-mutilation to destruction of property.

 As Graham goes through the extended vetting process to be an adoptive parent, he has to attend classes and meet regularly with social workers.
 Graham and James meet and the embarrassed silences demonstrate Graham's nervousness and James's fears of the situation.
 When James is shown the room that would be his if the adoption goes through, he moves towards Graham and places his arms around Graham's waist, and Graham then hugs him briefly.
 Showing affection for the first time in his young life.
 James also makes friends in this time with some of the local children racing with a bicycle.

 When Graham tries to explain how a relationship should work, he explains it should be a partnership, but he never mentions love.
-Graham has to visit key people in James' past; one of them, Lynn, a foster mother, who was one of the few females James ever got along with, was disappointed that James would not stop in to see her.
+Graham has to visit key people in James's past; one of them, Lynn, a foster mother, who was one of the few females James ever got along with, was disappointed that James would not stop in to see her.
 She explained to Graham about James constantly running away and she finding him almost naked, hiding in holes and covered in dirt.
 On the ride home, Graham asks James why he liked Lynn.
 James answers first by scratching frenetically his legs with his hand, then by trying to jump from the car, all the while telling Graham that Lynn is not a proper woman, eventually forcing Graham to stop the car as James tries to jump out.